pzivich/zEpid/docs/Calculator.rst

 Calculator
 =====================================

 *zEpid* includes some basic calculations which can be called directly from the ``calc`` branch.
 Functions within this branch are generally used in other functions.
+There were substantial changes to function names in version 0.3.0 and onward.
+All below documentation reflects version 0.3.0 and onward.
+For previous versions, please check previous documentation

 Measure of Association/Effect
 '''''''''''''''''''''''''''''''''